 - It must be something measurable (for example: instead of writing “read more books”, write “read 10 books”)

-- I can’t list anything that can be obtained by purchasing it
+- Do not list anything that can be obtained by purchasing it

 Of course, in your list, you can think of rules that are more suitable for you, but these are great guidelines. still here?
-Go write some goals!
+Go write!

 2. Choose the 5 most important goals